rosskettle/graphpaper/readme.md

     <script src="graphpaper.min.js"></script>

-Create a grid and attach it to the DOM
+Create a graphpaper and attach it to the DOM

-    document.body.appendChild(new Grid().element);
+    document.body.appendChild(new Graphpaper().element);

 ![Graphpaper](http://rosskettle.github.io/img/graphpaper1.png "Graphpaper")